Triathlon at the Summer Olympics: Medal table

-16 nations have split the thirty-nine medals awarded in the triathlon events, accurate as of the conclusion of the 2020 Olympic games.
+16 nations have split the forty-eight medals awarded in the triathlon events, accurate as of the conclusion of the 2024 Olympic Games.

+Multiple medalists

+As of 2024, the following triathletes have won two or more medals in Olympic triathlon.

 Qualification

 Qualification spots in the triathlon are allotted to National Olympic Committees (NOCs) rather than to individual athletes.

 There are five ways for NOCs to earn spots in the triathlon.
 NOCs can earn a maximum of three spots, though only eight nations may earn that many.
 Nations beyond that may earn only two spots.

 The first five spots go to the winners of the five regional qualifying tournaments.
 Three more spots go to the top three triathletes of the most recent Triathlon World Championships, though any athlete that won a regional tournament is skipped in that determination.
 The next 39 places go to the NOCs of those athletes highest in the ITU ranking (again, skipping those athletes that have already qualified in the first two methods).
 A forty-eighth place is awarded to the host country if it has not already received a spot, or to the next highest ranked athlete if the host country has.
 Two places are awarded by the Tripartite Commission.
 In the end, further five places are distributed to the NOCs without any quota through the ITU Points List, with one place for each continent.